You’re reading about it, so clearly you’re interested in property investing.

 As a result, we grow up absorbing our parents’ management of money, and their attitude toward it.

-We are often taught that debt is bad and the path to our nest egg involves putting our pennies in our superannuation funds.
+...And the path to our nest egg involves putting our spare pennies in our superannuation funds.

 This thinking is handed down from previous generations who wholeheartedly believed and practiced this circle of life.